Mr-Georgie/currency-rates-api/README.md

 # Currency Rates API
-A Currency Rates API with Node/ExpressJs for the Enye - PHASE 1 Backend Assignment
+A Currency Rates API with Node/ExpressJs.

 ## Description
 A service integration to the Exchange Rates API exposing a RESTful endpoint.
 The endpoint will accept requests and returns a JSON object of the latest currency rates.